drchristinee1/finops-cost-pipeline/README.md

 - difficult to interpret
 - not actionable for engineering teams

-Most organizations have visibility—but lack execution.
+Most organizations have visibility, but lack execution.

 ---